What We Do

 About Drinking Water Quality in Washington, D.C.

-DC Water delivers safe, clean, high-quality drinking water as one of our highest priorities.
+The delivery of safe, clean, high-quality drinking water is one of DC Water's highest priorities.
 Drinking water in the District of Columbia comes from the Potomac River.
 The U.S. Army Corps of Engineers, Washington Aqueduct (Aqueduct), is a federally owned agency responsible for treating the drinking water.
 DC Water purchases the water from the Aqueduct and delivers it to residents and businesses throughout the city.

 Drinking Water Treatment and Distribution

-DC Water purchases water from the Aqueduct and is responsible for the distribution system and delivery of drinking water to its customers.
-DC Water maintains about 1,300 miles of pipe and distributes drinking water to more than 500,000 residents and businesses in the District of Columbia.
+DC Water purchases water from the Aqueduct and is responsible for maintaining the distribution system that delivers drinking water to customers.
+DC Water maintains over 1,300 miles of pipe and distributes drinking water to more than 600,000 residents and businesses in the District of Columbia.

 The DC Water distribution system begins at the water treatment plant and ends at your private service lines.
 Customer service lines connect to the mains in the streets and deliver water to residents and commercial buildings, eventually reaching your taps.
 Water is continuously moving through our distribution system, typically at a high water flow that keeps the water fresh.
 However, once the water leaves the main and enters a customer's service line, the flow of water is dependent on your individual water usage.
 When water is not in use for several hours or days, water quality can deteriorate.